Exploring Accuracy Law for Deep Time Series Forecasters: An Empirical Study: Accuracy Law

 Although the assumption of correspondence between time series predictability and the performance upper bound of deep forecasting seems reasonable, it is not easy to discover a general and significant law that can formalize the assumed correspondence.
 To narrow down the hypothesis space and isolate a significant relationship from intricate factors, our work is within the following scope:

 \underline{\emph{(i) Univariate forecasting.}} In this paper, we only consider the univariate forecasting task.
 This scope can avoid the inherent performance trade-off in multivariate forecasting, allowing our statistical test to focus on temporal predictability.
-Besides, since most of the advanced deep time series models follow channel-independent training \citep{nie2022time} and large time series models are all univariate \citep{shi2024time,liu2025sundial}, this scope will not damage the practicability of the conclusion.
+Besides, since most of the advanced deep time series models follow channel-independent training \cite{nie2022time} and time series foundation models are predominantly univariate \cite{shi2024time,liu2025sundial}, this scope will not damage the practicability of the conclusion.

 \underline{\emph{(ii) Approximated performance upper bounded.}} Since the exact ``optimal'' forecast performance is unreachable, for each time series, we take the lowest error among several state-of-the-art forecasters as a surrogate.
-Despite this being only an approximation, the lowest value actually reflects the upper bound achieved by current research, which is already enough to identify which task falls beyond or behind the research frontier, as well as to reflect the task's inherent difficulty.
+Despite this being only an approximation, the lowest value reflects the upper bound achieved by current research, which is already enough to identify which task falls beyond or behind the frontier, as well as to reflect the task's inherent difficulty.
 More importantly, taking the lowest error among various models also offers a model-agnostic perspective for analysis.

 Building up the above two basic settings, we examine a wide variety of performance and predictability metrics to characterize their underlying relationship (Fig.~\ref{fig:hypothesis}).
 The key factors can be organized in three dimensions: